ryukirisame/learnSystemDesign/Distributed Caching & Thrashing.md

 - Simple: No separate infra to manage.
 - If Server A fails, Cache A will also be unavailable.
 - Data sync problem: one server’s cache may be stale, others fresh.
 - Scalability issues: We can only have same number of cache as the application servers.
 We cannot scale cache independently.
+If you need more cache without more application servers, you cannot do that.
 - If a server restarts -> Cache also restarts.
 - The cache and the application use the same server resources like CPU memory, and I/O. This can slow things down under high load, if both demand significant resources.
 - Ex: Caffeine, Guava

+### Data Fragmentation Issue

+- Example: E-commerce site with 3 app servers (A, B, C)
+- Now users browse products:
+    -  User 1’s request goes to Server A → it fetches Product 101 from DB → caches it locally.
+    -  Later, User 2’s request goes to Server B → it also fetches Product 101 from DB → caches it locally.
+    -  Then, User 3’s request goes to Server C → same story, Product 101 cached locally again.
+- End result:
+    - Product 101 exists in 3 separate caches (A, B, C).
+    - That’s 3× memory usage for the same data.
+- With dedicated cache servers, this duplication wouldn’t happen: Product 101 would live in cache once, and all app servers would reuse it.

 If you need your system to handle a lot of users, keep resources separate, and have the budget for it, using dedicated cache servers is likely the better option.